 The Admissions process is intended to capture relevant information at a number of stages - on the application form, letters acknowledging an application, setting up an interview and at enrolment.

-The curriculum area which is considering admitting a student with complex needs must involve Learning Support in all cases, the college safeguarding nurse where appropriate and external agencies as appropriate, e.g. YOS, Social Care, CAMHS and other professionals.
+The curriculum area which is considering admitting a student with complex medical needs must involve the college Nurse and external agencies as appropriate.